Performers

 • Leander Bien

 Pianist Leander Bien's many collaborations have spanned the boundaries of music.
-Hihglights include final performances of Schonberg's Pierrot Lunaire with the late mezzo Jan DeGaetani, lieder recitals with tenor David Gordon, critically acclaimed concerts throughtout Germany with the former Lark Quartet's first violinist Eva Grusser, and sold-out performances of Beethoven's complete works for paino four-hands with Ignat Solzhenitsyn.
+Highlights include final performances of Schonberg's Pierrot Lunaire with the late mezzo Jan DeGaetani, lieder recitals with tenor David Gordon, critically acclaimed concerts throughtout Germany with the former Lark Quartet's first violinist Eva Grusser, and sold-out performances of Beethoven's complete works for piano four-hands with Ignat Solzhenitsyn.
 A frequent recital partner for principal players from major orchestras, Mr. Bien has appeared at New York's Merkin Hall, on the Myra Hess Series at Chicago's Preston Bradley Hall, the Great Artist Series at Atlanta's Spivey Hall, the Kennedy Centers's Terrace Theater and the Music Center at Strathmore in Bethesda, Maryland.

 • Barbara Brown